mwarf/YQL-05-08-2025/src/content/blog/technology-2.md

 ---
-title: "Understanding LiDAR vs. Photogrammetry for Drone Mapping"
+title: "Lasers vs. Photos: Which Drone Mapping Magic is Right for Your Lethbridge Project?"
 description: "A comparison of two popular drone mapping technologies, LiDAR and Photogrammetry, outlining their strengths, weaknesses, and best use cases."
 pubDate: 2025-01-10
 category: "Technology"